-Atmosphere looks to create a sense of environment, using theme to focus what the environment is composed of.
+Atmosphere looks to create a sense of environment, using theme to focus what composes the setting.
+Layer by layer, allude to the core theme or emotion by painting the setting for the audience.
 The theme can be anything, from an emotion to a complex moral theory.
-In D&D, a common theme would be exploration, or treasure.
+In D&D, a common theme would be exploration or treasure.
 Environments that relate to your theme can be enhanced using atmospheric narration.

 In the above example, my theme was “scary.”
 Knowing the theme helps direct how I want to display an environment to the players.
 This has been tremendously helpful when improvising because I can look to the theme as my central focus.
 Any time the scene changes, I first ask myself what the theme is, and then how can I use that to help guide in the narration.
 The theme can change for any reason, but most importantly because of player interaction!